 The visit started off with an informative video about how Alpine Salt has been mined here for centuries.
 After the video, we fold ourselves into a little miners’ train which takes us into the heart of the mines.
 The temperature drops significantly (18°C/64°F), so bringing a jacket is advisable.

-Inside the mine, we see how salt crystals are formed, are bedazzled by various gemstones that were found and see old utensils that were used back in the day for salt mining.
+Inside the mine, we ploded through old-mine shafts, learned how salt crystals are formed and made our way through dimly lit tunned filled with old mining utensils.
 After about 45 minutes we pile back into the tiny little train and set off for the entrance, where a tasting of various products containing Alpine Salt is offered (included in the ticket).

 LATE AFTERNOON.
 HIKE AROUND SOLALEX